jpkbraun/recomenda-anime/README.md

 // EN-US

 Program made for database manipulation in C++.
-Made by Arthur Alves in collab with João Pedro Braun during UFRGS' 2022/1 period for the final Classification and Search of Data assignment, under professor Renan Maffei's tutelage.
+Made by João Pedro Kuhn Braun in collab with Arthur Alves during UFRGS' 2022/1 period for the final Classification and Search of Data assignment, under professor Renan Maffei's tutelage.

 The programa uses CSVs taken from MyAnimeList site for the creation of a database stored in binary files, in a way data persists.
 B+ trees are used to access integer keys and TRIE trees are used to access string keys.
 There is also inverted files used for data access through secondary attributes.